Samar2an/tcc_database_manager/README.md

 ### Problems

-Unfortunately, this system *does* cause issues in managed distributed environments where applicatinos may be added or removed at any time, and the database files would nee dto be updated.
+Unfortunately, this system *does* cause issues in managed distributed environments where applications may be added or removed at any time, and the database files would need to be updated.
 Constantly having to update this file for the template user would be tedious and could cause errors: what if you forgot to add one of the new applications?

 ### Solution